Associate of Arts Degree in Early Childhood Teacher Licensure

 - Elaborate on the diversity found in education.

 Students pursuing a degree in education may work as teachers at elementary (K-6) or secondary levels (7-12) and with an early childhood endorsement teach in Preschool to 3rd grade.
 Licensed teachers have many other options for employment such as with the U.S. Government, teaching for the Department of Defense or in a private or religious school.
 Both being two major alternatives to teaching in a public school system.
 In addition, teachers learn and gain many transferrable skills.
-These skills may qualify them or they are in need of a little additional training to work as a librarian, counselor, supervisor, administrator, in adult education, as an early childhood educator or at a day care center.
+These skills may qualify them for additional training to work as a librarian, counselor, supervisor, administrator, in adult education, as an early childhood educator or at a day care center.
 Furthermore, licensed teachers can work in areas of recreation and leisure.
-These position may include playground leaders, program specialists in dance, drama, the arts, karate, tennis and other physical activity positions.
-Licensed teachers can fill position as recreation center directors, therapeutic recreation specialists, camp counselors, wilderness leaders, senior citizen program leaders, civilian special services directors in the armed forces, and industrial recreation directors.
+These positions may include playground leaders, program specialists in dance, drama, the arts, karate, tennis and other physical activity positions.
+Licensed teachers can fill positions as recreation center directors, therapeutic recreation specialists, camp counselors, wilderness leaders, senior citizen program leaders, civilian special services directors in the armed forces, and industrial recreation directors.

 Preparation for IHCC